Beyonce’s Mother Tina Knowles Lawson Celebrates Singer’s Birthday In Instagram Post

-As Beyonce rang in her 37th birthday on Tuesday, the icon’s mother Tina Knowles Lawson decided to pay tribute to her daughter by showing her who she once was, posting a picture of Beyonce to Instagram that shows the singer at only a few months old, as reported by People.
+As Beyonce rang in her 37th birthday on Tuesday, the icon’s mother, Tina Knowles Lawson, decided to pay tribute to her daughter by showing her who she once was, posting a picture of Beyonce to Instagram that shows the singer at only a few months old, as reported by People.

 The 64-year-old Knowles Lawson, now a grandmother after Beyonce gave birth to Blue Ivy, Rumi, and Sir Carter, posted a photo that dates back to when she was only a young mother and Beyonce was only a baby, with no expectations of what she has managed to achieve in her lifetime.